microsoft/BotFramework-WebChat/README.md

 ## Speech

-Web Chat support a wide-range of speech engines for a natural chat experience with a bot.
-This section outlines different engines we support:
+Web Chat supports a wide-range of speech engines for a natural chat experience with a bot.
+This section outlines the different engines that are supported:

 - [Direct Line Speech](#integrate-with-direct-line-speech)
 - [Cognitive Services Speech Services](#integrate-with-cognitive-services-speech-services)